b2renger/Introduction_A-frame/README.md

 You can also check this project that should get the work done : https://github.com/balataca/aframe-transparent-video-shader

-note : I have planed work on this subject, to create a custom component, and examples to handle buttons, transparent video and green-screen medias better.
+note : I have planed to work on this subject, to create a custom component, and examples to handle buttons, transparent video and green-screen medias better.

 [**home**](#Contents)